ruchanimbalkar/countries-app-fall-2025/version-1/README.md

 ## 👋 Welcome!

-Your challenge is to build a website with React.js that pulls country data from the [REST Countries API](https://restcountries.com) and displays it like the designs.
+Your challenge is to build a website with React.js that pulls country data from the [REST Countries API](https://restcountries.com) and displays it like the [Figma designs](https://www.figma.com/design/YuEMNteoQic0h6RRiYprpV/Countries-API-Project?node-id=0-1).

 ## 🎯 Requirements for Version 1

 In Version 1, you'll build a mobile-responsive React app that:

 - Displays country data from the [REST Countries API](https://restcountries.com), or from `localData.js` file as a backup when the API is down
-- Is styled according to provided Figma designs
+- Is styled according to provided [Figma designs](https://www.figma.com/design/YuEMNteoQic0h6RRiYprpV/Countries-API-Project?node-id=0-1)
-- Uses `react-router` to navigate between pages
-- Includes: Home, SavedCountries, and CountryDetail pages
+- Uses `react-router` to navigate between Home, SavedCountries, and CountryDetail pages
 - Deployed to a Netlify URL
-- As a user, I can see all countries on the Home page, with data displayed about each country
+- As a user, when I view the Home page, I can see all countries with API data displayed about each country
-- As a user, I can submit a form with my profile information on the Saved Countries page
+- As a user, when I view the Saved Countries page, I can submit a form with my profile information
-- As a user, I can click on a country to see more detailed information on a separate page
+- As a user, when I click on a CountryCard from the Home page, I will see information about that specific country

 Stretch goals for the project (not required)

-- As a user, I can search for a country using an `input` field
+- As a user, I can search for a country using an `input` field on the Home page
-- As a user, I can filter countries by region
+- As a user, I can filter countries by region on the Home page
 - As a user, I can toggle the color scheme between light and dark mode
-- As a user, I can click through to the bordering countries on the detail page
+- As a user, I can click through to the bordering countries on the CountryDetail page

 ![Example of what Version 1 of Countries API Project should look like](https://github.com/user-attachments/assets/79094b58-6856-4491-8fa5-0a394f85f0b9)

 ## 🔗 Resources

-- **Designs:** You will need to use this [Figma file](https://www.figma.com/design/YuEMNteoQic0h6RRiYprpV/Countries-API-Project?node-id=1045-2&p=f&t=T2oSD2lU7TuxaG13-0) for the designs
+- **Designs:** You will need to use this [Figma file](https://www.figma.com/design/YuEMNteoQic0h6RRiYprpV/Countries-API-Project?node-id=0-1) for the designs
 - **Style Guide:** Refer to the `style-guide.md` file for info about the color palette, fonts, and design.
 - **API:** You will use the [REST Countries API](https://restcountries.com) to get the country data and flag images